Declutter Like a Pro: Gentle Ways to Organize Your Kids Room

 2. Make a List of the Things You Have

-Scan the room and see if you have any storage pieces for toys at present.
-Are there any that are effective?
-Any that have been of no use at all?
-List any boxes, shelves, or organizers that you might have to buy.
-Wait for the purchase.
-You may still use the old ones.
+Look around the room to see if you have any storage for toys.
+Are any of these storage items helpful?
+Are there any that haven’t worked at all?
+Make a list of any boxes, shelves, or organizers that you might need to buy.
+Wait to make the purchase.
+You can still use the old ones.

 The Gentle Decluttering Method for Kids’ Rooms

-• Donate: Items that are still in good condition that another child might like.
+Donate: Items in good condition that another child might want.

-• Discard: The ones that don’t work anymore, are stained and that can’t be cleaned, or are just exhausted.
-You know, letting them choose things that they want to donate is the best because it tells them all about charity.
+Discard: Things that don’t work, are stained and can’t be cleaned, or are worn out.
+Letting them choose items to donate helps teach them about charity.

 Smart Kids Room Organization: Setting It Up For Success